-When it comes to training the back, there are a lot of great options for exercises and tools to get the job done — including cables, machines, free weights, and bodyweight.
+When it comes to working out the back, there are many great options for exercises and tools to get the job done — including cables, machines, free weights, and body weight.

-It’s not only about what you do and how you do it, it matters when.
-Placing compound exercises first in your workout is most preferred, especially for beginners.
-This is because the more fatigued you get, the worse your technique will become, potentially increasing the risk of injury later in the workout.
+It’s not only about what you do and how you do it; it matters when.
+Placing compound exercises first in your back workout is most preferred, especially for beginners.
+This is because the more tired you get, the worse your technique will become, potentially increasing the risk of injury later in the workout.

 Placing exercises like deadlifts and other barbell variations — that demand more from your body — toward the start of your workout will increase the effectiveness of your training.

 - Seated Cable Row

 This is an example of a meat-and-potatoes back training session.
 The heavier, more challenging compound lifts are performed first while you’re nice and fresh, tapering down to targeted isolation work towards the end.

 How to Warm Up Before Training Back

 A well-designed warmup helps reduce the risk of injury and improves readiness heading into your training session, without generating excessive fatigue.
 Increased body temperature, an activated (excited) nervous system, and a prepared mental state can help increase readiness for the upcoming day of training.